-- 1. Once a positive case is confirmed locally, the Thunder Bay District Health Unit (TBDHU) will quickly inform the individual who tested positive for COVID-19. - Individuals who test positive for COVID-19 will not attend school/work until they are cleared by the TBDHU and must remain in isolation for up to 14 days or must remain in isolation until they are cleared by the TBDHU. - Retesting is not recommended and will not alter the 14-day isolation requirement.
-Retesting should only be done if recommended by the TBDHU.
+- 1. Once a positive case is confirmed locally, the Thunder Bay District Health Unit (TBDHU) will quickly inform the individual who tested positive for COVID-19. - Individuals who test positive for COVID-19 will not attend school/work until they are cleared by the TBDHU and must remain in isolation for up to 14 days or must remain in isolation until they are cleared by the TBDHU.
+If individuals are not tested, they should remain at home for a minimum of 10 days and until symptoms resolve for at least 24 hours, or 48 hours for vomiting/diarrhea.